About the Five Solae

 Just about every Christian acknowledges this, but there are some who claim that other people are just as responsible for our salvation.
 This is a lie: No matter what role they played, nobody else - not the prophets, nor the disciples, nor the holy men and women of the church, not even Jesus' earthly parents - can claim to have done anything as great as what Jesus has done for us.

-Keep in mind that there are many cults out there that cloak themselves in the appearance of Christianity but refuse to recognize who Jesus is and how important His sacrifice was.
-If anyone says His death on the cross was not enough to save us, do not stick around to listern more.
+This is especially important given how there are groups out there who claim to be Christian but refuse to recognize who Jesus is and what His sacrifice accomplished.
+If anyone says His death on the cross was not enough to save us, do not stick around to listen more.

 Soli Deo Gloria ("Glory to God Alone")